origin of life

 Growth is driven by environmental disequilibria.

 In an unscientific way, the phrase “free energy powers growth” is also kind of inspiring.
 In a forest every photon from the sun is free energy and plants compete for it to fuel their growth.
 Wind that moves tree trunks and branches can be transferred into momentum that moves fluids up and down the tree.
 Coral reefs do something similar to extract nutrients, using the free energy of tidal motion.
-Pitcher plants use raindrop impacts to fling insects into their trap
+Pitcher plants use raindrop impacts to fling insects into their trap2.

-.Not to jump to cheap motivational fluff, but I think there is a beauty to the idea of being receptive to free energy.
+There is a beauty to the idea of being receptive to free energy.
 Where ever energy is available use it to power growth.